July 23, 2024 2 Comments

 Hugh Stott’s legacy is one of giving back.

-On Friday, Fire Department Coffee had the privilege of honoring that legacy by giving back to Hugh as he wages his biggest battle yet — living with ALS.
+Fire Department Coffee had the privilege of honoring that legacy by giving back to Hugh as he wages his biggest battle yet — living with ALS.

 We showed up in style — in our custom-built Rosenbauer truck — and Hugh’s supporters showed up in full force at his home in Winfield, IL.